IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 - What technology are they exposed over?
 - Any technology specific configurations, for example security or addressing.

-The various ways in which your Application Services can be exposed will depend on which modules you have installed, as an example if you have the `Intent.Metadata.WebApi` module installed you can `Expose as Http Endpoint` which will expose your service over Http using REST conventions.
+The various ways in which your Application Services can be exposed will depend on which modules you have installed, as an example if you have the `Intent.Metadata.WebApi` module installed you can `Expose as HTTP Endpoint` which will expose your service over HTTP using REST conventions.

 ## Creating a CQRS Command